Herb Garden Design is a huge topic - there are so many different ways to grow herbs.

 This is stunning.
 I think the herb pots look fabulous on the bright blue table - this herb garden design looks very Mediterranean, which of course, some of the herbs are!

 You can see the pots are quite large and that's a good thing.
-Keep potting on as the plants outgrow their smaller pots and you should be able to keep your herbs growing for years.
+Keep potting on as the plants outgrow their smaller pots and you should be able to keep your herbs growing in pots for years.

 Can you just imagine sitting amongst that lavender on a warm summer evening, sipping your cocktails.